113ll3/Ibmclouddocscli/idt/commands.md

 ## edit
 {: #edit}

-Edit your application with options such as connecting it with an application already in {{site.data.keyword.cloud_notm}}, managing the {{site.data.keyword.cloud_notm}} services of the application, and its {{site.data.keyword.cloud_notm}} Toolchain that deploys to IBM Cloud Kubernetes, Cloud Foundry, or Cloud Foundry Enterprise Environment.
-With a local application that is connected to an application in {{site.data.keyword.cloud_notm}}, use `edit` to add new services, connect and disconnect existing services, or remove existing services from your account.
-Additionally, you can create or view an {{site.data.keyword.cloud_notm}} Toolchain for the application.
-Run the following command in the root of your application directory:
+Edit your app with options such as connecting it with an app already in {{site.data.keyword.cloud_notm}}, managing the {{site.data.keyword.cloud_notm}} services of the app, and its {{site.data.keyword.cloud_notm}} Toolchain that deploys to IBM Cloud Kubernetes, Cloud Foundry, or Cloud Foundry Enterprise Environment.
+With a local app that is connected to an app in {{site.data.keyword.cloud_notm}}, use `edit` to add new services, connect and disconnect existing services, or remove existing services from your account.
+Additionally, you can create or view an {{site.data.keyword.cloud_notm}} Toolchain for the app.
+Run the following command in the root of your app directory:
 ```
 ibmcloud dev edit
 ```
 {: codeblock}

-If you have no existing services on your account, this command shows you a list of service groups from which you can select a service to connect to your application.
+If you have no existing services on your account, this command shows you a list of service groups from which you can select a service to connect to your app.

-However, if you have any existing services on your account, this command shows you a list of those services and whether each service is connected to the application or not.
+However, if you have any existing services on your account, this command shows you a list of those services and whether each service is connected to the app or not.

-* A connected service gives you options to either disconnect the service from your application or delete the service from your account, disconnecting it from all applications to which it's connected.
+* A connected service gives you options to either disconnect the service from your app or delete the service from your account, disconnecting it from all apps to which it's connected.

-* A disconnected service gives you options to either connect that service to your application or delete the service from your account.
+* A disconnected service gives you options to either connect that service to your app or delete the service from your account.
 Connecting an existing service also downloads files, such as credentials or source code to begin using that service.

-You can also add a new service to your application, where you are guided through service selection prompts and download additional files such as credential files or source code to begin using the new service.
+You can also add a new service to your app, where you are guided through service selection prompts and download additional files such as credential files or source code to begin using the new service.

 ## enable
 {: #enable}

-Enable an existing application for {{site.data.keyword.cloud_notm}} deployment.
-The `enable` command attempts to automatically detect the language of an existing application and then prompt for necessary additional information.
+Enable an existing app for {{site.data.keyword.cloud_notm}} deployment.
+The `enable` command attempts to automatically detect the language of an existing app and then prompt for necessary additional information.
 This generates and adds files that can be used for local Docker containers, Cloud Foundry deployment, Cloud Foundry Enterprise Environment deployment, or Kubernetes Container deployment.
 All deployment environments can be utilized through a manual `deploy` or by using a DevOps Toolchain.

-When logged in to {{site.data.keyword.cloud_notm}}, you can choose to connect this local application with an application that is already in {{site.data.keyword.cloud_notm}} or create a new {{site.data.keyword.cloud_notm}} application.
-To take advantage of {{site.data.keyword.cloud_notm}} features such as services and DevOps Toolchains, an application in {{site.data.keyword.cloud_notm}} is necessary.
+When logged in to {{site.data.keyword.cloud_notm}}, you can choose to connect this local app with an app that is already in {{site.data.keyword.cloud_notm}} or create a new {{site.data.keyword.cloud_notm}} app.
+To take advantage of {{site.data.keyword.cloud_notm}} features such as services and DevOps Toolchains, an app in {{site.data.keyword.cloud_notm}} is necessary.
 When an {{site.data.keyword.cloud_notm}} app is created for an app that is cloned from a Git repository, the {{site.data.keyword.cloud_notm}} app includes this repository in its configuration.

 `Enable` is a Beta feature.
-If you have trouble enabling your application, our [troubleshooting page](/docs/cli/ts_createapps.html#troubleshoot) has help for you.
-In particular, `enable` isn't intended for mobile applications or frameworks.
-For complex applications that produce several deployable assets, each component of the application must be enabled individually.
+If you have trouble enabling your app, our [troubleshooting page](/docs/cli/ts_createapps.html#troubleshoot) has help for you.
+In particular, `enable` isn't intended for mobile apps or frameworks.
+For complex apps that produce several deployable assets, each component of the app must be enabled individually.

-Run the following command to enable an existing application in the current directory:
+Run the following command to enable an existing app in the current directory:
 ```
 ibmcloud dev enable
 ```
 {: codeblock}

-The presence of necessary files provides application language detection for a valid project structure.
+The presence of necessary files provides app language detection for a valid project structure.

-* The presence of a `package.json` file identifies a Node.js application.
+* The presence of a `package.json` file identifies a Node.js app.
-* The presence of a `package.swift` file identifies a Swift application.
+* The presence of a `package.swift` file identifies a Swift app.
-* The presence of either a `setup.py` or `requirements.txt` file identifies a Python application.
+* The presence of either a `setup.py` or `requirements.txt` file identifies a Python app.
-* The presence of either a `pom.xml` or `build.gradle` file identifies a Java application.
+* The presence of either a `pom.xml` or `build.gradle` file identifies a Java app.
-	* The presence of a `pom.xml` identifies a Maven application.
+	* The presence of a `pom.xml` identifies a Maven app.
-	* The presence of a `build.gradle` identifies a Gradle application.
+	* The presence of a `build.gradle` identifies a Gradle app.

-Optionally, you can also override the detected application language by using the `--language` argument.
-Only valid and complete applications are supported.
+Optionally, you can also override the detected app language by using the `--language` argument.
+Only valid and complete apps are supported.
 The enable command doesn't modify your source code.

 ### enable language options
 {: #enable-language-options}